SpruceChipper/Github-Portfolio/README.md

-# Github-Portfolio
+# Welcome to my Github-Portfolio
-Description of my Certifications, Accomplishments, and Projects in a readable uniform place

-Update text to scale